 - a.
-Continue to encourage the County to designate a Building Steward/Manager to keep Fuller Lodge safe, secure, in good repair, and running smoothly. - b.
+Encourage the County to designate a Building Steward/Manager.
+The HPAB previously endorsed this item as a very important component of keeping Fuller Lodge safe, secure, in good repair, and running smoothly. - b.
 Set up a photo memories station residents can upload photos, stories, materials. - c.
-Create an immersive audio-visual experience, for example: holograms in Pajarito Room.
+Immersive audio-visual experience, for example: holograms in Pajarito Room.
 Add a touch screen interactive inside Fuller Lodge. - d.
 Assess all county areas. - e.
 Present available options for interpretive exploration. - f.
 Prepare materials for Fuller Lodge guided or self-guided tours (laminated gallery guides for borrow, printed tour booklet/brochure, available as App.)
-Apply for grants to fund eligible projects. - 3.0 Identify any interfaces for the goals/tasks in this work plan with County Departments and other Boards and Commissions.
-Specify the coordination required. - Continue to have a representative support the Tourism Implementation Task Force, Art in Public Places Board, Historical Society Board, National Park Service, Laboratory, and Bradbury Science Museum. - Interface with the Planning & Zoning Commission as appropriate.
+It is the Board's intention to apply for grants to fund eligible projects. - 3.0 Identify any interfaces for the goals/tasks in this work plan with County Departments and other Boards and Commissions.
+Specify the coordination required. - Continue to have a representative support the Tourism Implementation Task Force, Art in Public Places Board, Historical Society Board, National Park Service, Lab, and Bradbury Museum. - Interface with the Planning & Zoning Commission as appropriate.